Video Call a Doctor is FREE

 For expats, public insurance is usually the safe option.

 There are a lot of public health insurance companies and not every company caters to expats (in English). that’s why Stuttgart Expats have partnered with one in every of the foremost reliable health service providers in Germany to assist you out.

-Techniker Krankenkasse or TK is that the best and therefore the largest public insurance provider within the country. it’s one in every of those top companies that gives benefits for expats.
+Over 10 millions people in Germany have their health insurance from Techniker Krankenkasse or TK.
+They are the largest public insurance provider within the country.
+It’s one of the top providers for English speaking expats.
 TK has been named Germany’s best insurance fund by Focus Money business magazine.